Attio vs Apollo: Key Differences Explained

 • You want to power custom AI agents and internal tools with B2B data via API or MCP

-• You're an enterprise team where better data and intelligence justify a higher investment
+• You are an enterprise team where better data and intelligence justify a higher investment

-Try ZoomInfo Lite for free or request a demo to see the full platform.
+Try ZoomInfo free to see the intelligence layer in action.

 How helpful was this article?